 We recently held a series of market briefing events where people interested in applying for contracts to deliver orthodontic services in the South of England could find out more about the procurement and how to submit bids.
 View slides from the market briefing events.

-You can view the final service specification for new orthodontic contracts being procured, change guidance, local health needs assessments and a document showing frequently asked questions and answers below:
+You can view the final service specification and the invitation to tender for new orthodontic contracts being procured, change guidance, local health needs assessments and a document showing frequently asked questions and answers below:

 - Orthodontics – Change Guidance

 - NHS England South Orthodontic Service Specification 2018

 - Invitation to Tender for Orthodontic Services in the South